Nobscussett Property Owners Association

 header here

-The 2024 NPOA Annual Meeting took place on Saturday, June 29 at 9:30 a.m. at the home of NPOA president Bill Weber, 4 Bayberry Lane.
+The 2025 NPOA Annual Meeting will take place on Saturday, July 5 at 9:30 a.m. at the home of NPOA president Bill Weber, 4 Bayberry Lane.

 Join Us on Facebook!